ypwhs/reviewer/readme.md

 5. In the webpage/tool paste the JSON into the text box
 6. If you want to start over, just refresh the page by hitting F5.
   * If you used a token instead of JSON, there will be a small refresh icon in the top right that you can use to update data without reloading the page.
-  * A refresh from a load page should load faster than the initial token page load as it only grabs recent data (currently 30 days) and updates what you already have.
-The initial page load grabs your full history instead.
+  * A refresh from a load page should load faster than the initial token page load as it only grabs data older than 30 days if you have not refreshed in the last 30 days.
+The initial page load grabs your full history and after that it will only refresh new data.
 7. Your data is stored locally on your pc.
   * If you refresh after the first use you should see a button that says `Load locally stored data you last used`.
   * This will not pull fresh data from Udacity but it will let you see your last loaded data without getting it and pasting it again.
   * If you are using the token method, you will see a button that says: `Get data from token you last used`.
-This will fetch new data from Udacity without you having to go back to the site.
-However, it uses a third proxy to get around CORS headers so don't use this if you feel uncomfortable with your data going through a middleman.
+This will fetch new data from Udacity without you having to go back to the site or reload.

 ### Theme